LinkedIn is an incredibly vast medium for you to grow your business. It’s equipped with a multitude of features and functionalities to help you grow.

 Once tried, it’s hard to resist using it over and over again.
 The most satisfying part of it is seeing leads flowing into your inbox, without you lifting a finger.
 What a joyful time!

-When weighing out pros and cons of the tool, you should always keep in mind that your top pick should be:
+When weighing out pros and cons of the tool against your current needs, you should always keep in mind that your best bet should be:

 1) A cloud-based solution and not an extension.